norc-heal/heal-data-pkg-guide/docs/overview/index.md

   - toc
 full-width: true
 ---
+# More Information about Data Packaging

 ![](process.drawio)

-# Introduction

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

-A data package is an archive containing research data together with the metadata, supporting files and documentation needed to permit someone unconnected to the original study to discover, understand, replicate, and/or (re)use the data or other study materials (e.g. code, protocol, survey instrument) for a specific purpose.
+A data package is a collection of research data together with metadata, supporting files and documentation needed to permit someone unconnected to the original study to discover, understand, replicate, and/or (re)use the data or other study materials (e.g. code, protocol, survey instrument) for a specific purpose.